snipsco/snips-nlu-rs/README.rst

    cd snips-nlu-rs
-   git submodule update --init --recursive cd snips-nlu-lib cargo run --example weather examples "What will be the weather in London tomorrow at 8am?"
+   git submodule update --init --recursive cd snips-nlu-lib cargo run --example weather examples/trained_assistant.json "What will be the weather in London tomorrow at 8am?"

 License